 Neighborhood Change and Gentrification

 This project examines neighborhood change in urban locations of the United States since the 1970s.
 Gentrification is a major component of this project, though neighborhoods that are not gentrifying, especially low income ones, are also explored.
 Citywide and neighborhood characteristics researched include race, class, housing, commercial infrastructure, public space, income, occupation, cost of living, and age.
 The first major part of the project concerns neighborhoods and areas of New York City.
-Those include the South Bronx, Hamilton Heights, East Village, Harlem, East Harlem, Hunters Point, Greenpoint, Williamsburg, Fort Greene, Clinton Hill, Bedford-Stuyvesant, and Park Slope.
-The project will continue with neighborhoods in other U.S. cities, especially in Los Angeles and Chicago.
+Those include the South Bronx, Hamilton Heights, East Village, Harlem, East Harlem, Hunters Point, Greenpoint, Williamsburg, Fort Greene, Clinton Hill, and Bedford-Stuyvesant.
+The project will continue with neighborhoods in other U.S. cities.
 Comparative citywide writings are also being prepared.

 Neoliberal Urbanization and the Politics of Space